abapGit/abapGit/docs/guide-import-zip.md

 1. Connect to SAP in language **EN**
 2. Run abapGit:
   * If you have installed the standalone version : in transaction `SE38`, run the program you created  (`ZABAPGIT_STANDALONE` or `ZABAPGIT_FULL` or other)
-  * You have installed developper version : call transaction `ZABAPGIT`
+  * If you have installed the developer version : run transaction `ZABAPGIT`
 3. Select **+ Offline**
 4. Enter projet name and select existing package or create new package
 5. Select **Import <sup>zip</sup>**